This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-- Heart medicine: This medicine is given to slow your heart rate and help your heart fill with blood.
-This will help your heart pump blood to your body more efficiently.
+- Heart medicine may be given to slow your heart rate and help your heart fill with blood.

 - Blood thinners help prevent blood clots.
 Examples of blood thinners include heparin and warfarin.
 Clots can cause strokes, heart attacks, and death.
 The following are general safety guidelines to follow while you are taking a blood thinner: